What is Preferred Shares vs. Common Shares?

 - Fixed Payments: Received in the form of dividends, as opposed to interest

-- Par Value: Varies based on current market conditions – if interest rates were to rise, the value of the preferred shares would decline (and vice versa)
+- Par Value: Varies based on current market conditions – if interest rates rise, the value of the preferred shares would decline (and vice versa)

 For private companies, preferred shares are most often issued to angel investors, early-stage venture capital firms, or other institutional investors that seek to protect their existing ownership percentage (i.e., anti-dilution rights).